Astrava-Entertainment/bramble-parser/README.md

-# Bramble Haven Parser
+# Bramble Parser
-> A lexer and parser for the Haven file format
+> A parser for the .havenfs file format

 ## Introduction
-Bramble is a lightweight recursive descent parser that processes .havenfs flat files from Haven and returns a structured in-memory FS representation.
+Bramble is a lightweight recursive descent parser that processes .havenfs files, returning a structured Json tree that can be used to construct an in-memory FS representation.
 The parser is based on line-based grammar, chunk headers, and metadata declarations.

 .havenfs files describe the structure of a virtual file system with elements such as files, metadata, directories, references, and git history.